ridwansukri/predict-score-test/README.md

 ### 5. Compare Multiple Model
-   Evaluate the model on test data using Explained Variance and MAE

-The model with Mean Absolute Error (MAE) value is 2624.7 and the Mean Absolute Percentage Error (MAPE) value is 0.1160156.
-On averange, our prediction deviates the true Premium Price by 2624.7.
-Moreover, this 2624.7 is equivalent to 12% deviation relative to the true Premium Price.
+- Lasso Regression          : Explained Variance: 92.55%, MAE: 3.04
+- Decision Tree Regression  : Explained Variance: 92.20%, MAE: 3.07
+- Support Vector Regression : Explained Variance: 91.11%, MAE: 3.36
+- Random Forest Regression  : Explained Variance: 94.24%, MAE: 2.65
+- Neural Network Regression : Explained Variance: 94.70%, MAE: 2.89

 # Summary

-Based on the linear regression model, the Mean Absolute Error (MAE) value is 2624.7 and the Mean Absolute Percentage Error (MAPE) value is 0.1160156.
-On averange, our prediction deviates the true Premium Price by 2624.7.
-Moreover, this 2624.7 is equivalent to 12% deviation relative to the true Premium Price.The MAPE value is 12% indicates that the prediction results are accurate and can be used to estimate premium prices in the following year.
+According to 6 models above, Linear Regression model has the highest Explained Variance: 94.76% and the smallest MAE: 2.52, that the prediction results are accurate and can be used to estimate student score test in following time.